Calzones

 easy calzones recipe blog

 Now if you happen to have some pizza sauce on hand, which I did, leftover from the Bagel Bites, you can put some in a little bowl for dipping.
-I rinsed out the bowl I melted the butter in and used that.
 When the calzones had about 8 mins left to cook, I stuck the little bowl of pizza sauce in the oven with the calzones to let it get all nice and warm.
 When it came out, I sprinkled it with a little more Parmesan cheese.
 Yum.
 And tasty.
-And easy!!
+And easy!

 And just like with the Bagel Bites, you can use any of your favorite pizza toppings you want.
-Mushrooms and Hamburger?
+Mushrooms and Beef?
 Chicken and green peppers?
-Be sure and take a pic and email me if you experiment! :D
+Sure!

 It just so happens that this is one of the first recipe scrapbook pages I ever made too. :)